About MHHS

 Non-Communicable Disease Unit

-The NCD Unit leads efforts to prevent, manage, and treat non-communicable diseases- long-term health conditions that are not spread from person to person, such as diabetes, heart diseases, hypertension, and cancer.
-These diseases are among the leading causes of illness and death in Palau.
+Leads efforts to prevent, manage, and treat non-communicable diseases.
+Long-term health conditions that are not spread from person to person, such as diabetes, heart diseases, hypertension, and cancer.
+These are among the leading causes of illness in Palau.

 • Promote healthy lifestyles